 9) Black and White Fallacy The False Dilemma

 Presenting two alternatives as if they are the only two choices.
 Thus, the answer must either be A or B, black or white.
 They present this tactic in the correct form of a deductive argument.
 However, under closer scrutiny, there are more possibilities than presented.

 You can spot this one because the two possibilities are cloaks for bias and prejudice.
 The black and white fallacy is a tactic most often used when there is an audience.
 They design this ploy to elicit an emotional response from an audience.
 This keeps the respondent from offering rational alternatives.
 So some call it the False Dilemma.

 Examples: Either believe in the same God that I do, or you are a Devil.
 If we feed the poor people, we’ll run out of money to protect the nation.

 10) Begging the Question Fallacy

 Example: The word of Apollo is flawless and perfect.
 We know this because it says so in the great and infallible book of Apollo.
-So, Apollo exists.
-Furthermore, because we give Apollo offerings and prayers he blesses us with miracles.
+So Apollo exists.
+Because we give Apollo offerings and prayers, he blesses us with miracles.
 This is evidence of the greatness of Apollo.
 Around and around it goes.